vojtapolasek/vojtux/Readme.md

 ## Building live media ISO

-The kicstart file is inspired by the FFedora Mate spin.
+The kickstart file is inspired by the Fedora Mate spin.
 The Mate environment is chosen because it is lightweight and its accessibility is prety good.

 Kickstart documentation can be found at <https://pykickstart.readthedocs.io/en/latest/kickstart-docs.html>.

 Building of this image requires Fedora.
 So how to build it?

-1. sudo dnf install livecd-tools
+1. sudo dnf install lorax-lmc-novirt

 2. clone this repo